 Guidelines for Evaluating Breeders

 Vizsla Canada does not rate, recommend or endorse breeders, their kennels, or their breeding stock.
-It does, however, encourage breeders to test all breeding stock against known genetic diseases, in particular, hip dysplasia, and to adopt good breeding management principles.
+It does, however, encourage breeders to test all breeding stock against known breed-specific genetic diseases, and to adopt good breeding management principles.

-It is up to the buyer to research the breed and breeders as fully as possible.
+It is the buyer’s responsibility to research the breed and breeders as fully as possible.
 The following guidelines are intended to assist in your choice of a Vizsla breeder.

 Evaluating and Choosing a Reputable Breeder

-- Is the breeder a member of the Canadian Kennel Club, or another country’s registered body for purebred dogs?
-All responsible breeders should be members of a purebred dog registry (that their breeding stock is registered as purebred).
+- Is the breeder a member of the Canadian Kennel Club (CKC), or another country’s registered body for purebred dogs?
+All responsible breeders should be members of a purebred dog registry and have their purebred breeding stock registered with it.

 - Are the puppies registered?
-For example, in Canada, the law states that any dog represented as a purebred must be registered with the Canadian Kennel Club.
-Beware- if a breeder offers you a pup at one price, but quotes another price (higher) “if you want papers”; then you are clearly not dealing with a responsible or registered breeder.
+For example, in Canada, the law states that any dog represented as a purebred must be registered with the CKC.
+Beware- if a breeder offers you a puppy at one price but quotes another price (higher) “if you want papers”; then you are clearly not dealing with a responsible or registered breeder.

 - At what age does the breeder let a puppy go to a home and why?
 Puppies have definite needs that are met at different stages.
-Have they thought it through or are they just sending the pups home as soon as they can?
-Do they understand the developmental stages of pups?
+Have they thought it through or are they just sending the puppies home as soon as they can?
+Do they understand the developmental stages of puppies?

 - Will the breeder be willing to help you, if you have problems with the puppy?
 The answer to this should be a resounding ‘YES!’ with some implication that they’ll be quite upset if you don’t!
 The breeder should also be willing to help if the dog needs a new home, should something happen to you.
-Many breeders will insist that you return the dog to them, at any age.
+Many breeders will insist that you return the dog to them, at any age in these instances.

 Good or reputable Vizsla breeders will: